What Is a Tax Deferral?

 Traditional IRAs

-If you're not eligible for a 401(k) or simply want an additional retirement account, an individual retirement account (IRA) is a good choice.
+If you're not eligible for a 401(k) or you simply want an additional retirement account, an individual retirement account (IRA) is a good choice.

 There are two major types of IRA accounts: Roth and traditional.
 The latter allows taxpayers to contribute pre-tax dollars, meaning tax is paid when withdrawals begin.